 This is the first time I’ve tried a Primitivo.
 It was chosen for me by the amazing people from Independent Wine.

-It was exciting to find out that these grapes are basically the same, but Primitivo is grown primarily in Italy while zinfandel (that I was a bit more familiar to) is grown in California.
+It was exciting to find out that these grapes are basically the same, but Primitivo is grown primarily in Italy while zinfandel (that I was a bit more familiar with) is grown in California.
 Do you agree with this?
 Let me know below in the comments.

 Diecianni 2017 is a classic Primitivo produced by Feudi Di Guagnano – a family run group of winemakers in the town of Guagnano, in North Salento.

-This is a full-bodied Italian red wine has the flavour of ripe black cherries, with hints of vanilla and spices.
+This is a full-bodied Italian red wine that has the flavour of ripe black cherries, with hints of vanilla and spices.